A HISTORY OF ENGLAND IN THE 19th CENTURY

 People were also better fed.
 Inventions like trains and steamships made it possible to import cheap food from abroad, wheat from North America and meat from Australia and New Zealand.
 For thousands of years bread was the staple diet of ordinary people.
 The poor lived mainly on bread.
 By the end of the century bread was ceasing to be the 'staff of life' and most people were eating a varied diet.

 Furthermore a host of inventions made life more comfortable and convenient.
 Railways made travel much faster.
 Waterproof clothing also made life more comfortable.
-So did anaesthetics.
+So did anesthetics.
 Furthermore today we take street lighting for granted but in the 19th century gas street lights made going out at night much easier and safer.

 We also take photography for granted but people in the 19th century thought it was wonderful.
 For the first time ordinary people could have pictures of their loved ones to remember them by if they lived far away.